About Pokémon Database

 For site suggestions, we prefer you use Meta-PokéBase, our Q&A forum.
 Here you are more likely to hear back from me or our other members on whether your idea is good.

-No personal information is required to access this website.
+No personal information is required to access this website or view any regular pages.

 To participate in the community (PokéBase) a valid email address is required; it is only visible to site administrators and is only used for account validation (to prevent spam) and to send opt-in notifications.